 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that allows entrepreneurs to save a percentage of their net business profits.
-Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions more than the 25% you (the employer) already contributed.
-If you have employees, you must contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-SEP IRAs may be ideal for companies with periods of inconsistent earnings.
+Plan Overview: The Simplified Employee Pension IRA is a retirement plan that allows entrepreneurs to save a percentage of their net business profits.
+Contributions are strictly employer contributions an employer, so, as a independent business owner, you (the employee) would not be able to contribute above the 25% you (the employer) already contributed.
+If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a set monetary value or a percentage of wages to employee accounts.
+SEP IRAs may be ideal for businesses that experience periods of inconsistent earnings.
 Unlike other plans, SEP IRAs don’t have the high fees associated with starting or maintaining other plans.

 - 25% of compensation, or